AtlasP2P - Architecture Documentation

 Running Migrations:

-# Migrations auto-run on container start via /docker-entrypoint-initdb.d/
+# Migrations auto-run on web container start via entrypoint.sh + migrate.js

-docker exec -i atlasp2p-db psql -U supabase_admin -d postgres < supabase/migrations/0001_foundation.sql
+docker exec -i atlasp2p-db psql -U postgres -d postgres < supabase/migrations/0001_foundation.sql

 Migration Order (critical):